SAP-samples/cloud-extension-ecc-business-process/mission/install-addon/README.md

-# SAP NetWeaver® Event Enablement Add-on 1.0 installation at SAP ERP 6.0 with Netweaver 7.5 or SAP S/4HANA
+# Install SAP NetWeaver® Event Enablement Add-on 1.0 at SAP ERP 6.0 with NetWeaver 7.5 or SAP S/4HANA

-This guide gives you a rough overview of the installations steps for the SAP NetWeaver® Event Enablement Add-on 1.0 for a Netweaver 7.5 system.
+This guide gives you a rough overview of the installations steps for the SAP NetWeaver® Event Enablement Add-on 1.0 for SAP NetWeaver 7.5 system.

 For the installation you will need the installation package SAPK-100COINASANWEE and the service packs 1-3 from [SAP Support Portal]( https://launchpad.support.sap.com/#/softwarecenter):